arseniyGoryagin/arseniyGoryagin/README.md

 ###

-<p align="left">My name is Arseniy, I am a  former CS student, currently focused on Android development and have experience in backend development.
+<p align="left">My name is Arseniy, I am a  former CS student, currently focused on Android and Java backend (Spring) development.
+I have finished school in England and have C2 English level.
 I’m currently seeking opportunities in Android development and am passionate about creating intuitive mobile applications.</p>

 ###